ocaml/dune/doc/usage.rst

   ``--profile``

 - ``(env <env>)`` to set the environment for a particular context.
-This is of higher precedence than the toplevel ``env`` stanza in the workspace file.
+This is of higher precedence than the root ``env`` stanza in the workspace file.
 This field the same options as the :ref:`dune-env` stanza.

 - ``(toolchain <findlib_coolchain>)`` set findlib toolchain for the context.